normandewantoro3/sentiment-analysis/README.md

 # Pinnacle Investment Sentiment Analysis

-## Norman Dewantoro
+Norman Dewantoro

 ## About this repo

 This repo contains all the codes and report for sentiment analysis project that was generated during my internship at Pinnacle Investment.

-## About the project
+## About this project

+The objective of this project is to utilize sentiment analysis machine learning methods to

 ## Contents

 ### wrangling.py

-- This file implements data wrangling to clean the data given text data.
+- This file contains implementations related to the data wrangling process.
--
+- In addition, can extract stock names from financ

 ### model.py

-- This file contains codes to train the BERT Sentiment Model from the IndoNLU team.
+- This file contains implementataion

 ### sentiment.py